isomerpages/nlb-biblioasia/_jul-to-sep-2023/Bridging Past and Present in Pasir Ris.md

 Pasir Ris was once a low-lying and undeveloped area.[^5] Maps from the 1950s to 1970s show that Pasir Ris was then occupied mainly by coconut and rubber plantations, mangrove swamps and ponds, and dotted with Malay kampongs and Chinese villages.
 The kampongs in the area included Kampong Loyang, Kampong Pasir Ris, Kampong Elias, Kampong Teban, Kampong Beremban and Kampong Sungei Blukar.
 Two waterways, Sungei Api Api and Sungei Tampines, used to flow through the area.[^6]

 ![map](/images/Vol%2019%20Issue%202/Pasir%20Ris/topographic%20map%202.jpg)
-<div style="background-color: white;">Detail from a 1961 topographic map showing Pasir Ris Hotel (circled in red) and the kampongs in Pasir Ris such as Kampong Loyang, Kampong Pasir Ris, Kampong Teban, Kampong Beremban and Kampong Sungei Blukar (circled in white). <i>Singapore, 1961, TM001090, Singapore Land Authority, courtesy of National Archives of Singapore.</i></div>
+<div style="background-color: white;">Detail from a 1961 topographic map showing Pasir Ris Hotel (circled in red) and the kampongs in Pasir Ris such as Kampong Loyang, Kampong Pasir Ris, Kampong Teban, Kampong Beremban and Kampong Sungei Blukar (circled in white). <i>Singapore, 1961, TM001090, Singapore Land Authority Collection, courtesy of National Archives of Singapore.</i></div>

 Apart from rubber tapping and fishing as their livelihoods, the Malay villagers also produced _belacan_ (fermented shrimp paste) made from _udang geragau_ (small shrimps) caught at Sungei Api Api and Sungei Tampines during high tide.
 Kampong Tampines, located on Jalan Guan Choon and Tampines Road, was a popular filming location in the 1950s and 1960s for Malay films such as _Hantu Jerangkong_ (_The Skeleton Ghost_), _Antara Dua Darjat_ (_Between Two Classes_) and _Batu Belah Batu Bertangkup_ (_The Devouring Rock_).[^7]